-Chris Wade and his wife and moved to Columbia one year ago, after having lived in Eugene, Oregon and Keaau, Hawaii where he served as an EMT, Firefighter and Police Officer, as well as a Fire Chaplain.
-Chris found his calling while working with a local fire department on a death call.
+Chris Wade and his wife and moved to Columbia in 2015 after having living in Eugene, Oregon and Keaau, Hawaii where he served as an EMT, Firefighter and Police Officer, as well as a Fire Chaplain.
+Chris found his calling as a chaplain while working with a local fire department on a cardiac arrest call.
 The current Chaplain couldn’t respond because he was starting to feel the effects of ALS.
 When the Chief learned that Chris had theological training, he was asked to take on the role.
-“It took me about a month of prayer before I took the position, he admits.
+“It took me about a month of prayer before I took the position," he admits.
 “I had been praying about a direction in my life about that time, and the Lord brought this before me.”
 Chris believes a Chaplain’s greatest asset is listening.
 He likes to ask people to tell him their story.
 “I like to hear how God has moved in their life in the past because it reminds us that He will continue to work in their present situation, too.”
-He and his wife have two children, both in college, and his wife just completed an MA in Intercultural Studies at Columbia International University.
+He and his wife have two children, both in college, and his wife has completed her MA in Intercultural Studies at Columbia International University.
 Chris is a Master Fire Chaplain and serves as the State Fire Chaplain for South Carolina and as Vice President of the South Carolina Public Safety Chaplains Association.

 - Bet you didn’t know… His favorite movie, Always, is about a wildland firefighter.
 Chris was a wildland firefighter for five years out in the Pacific Northwest.
-He also roots for the Oregon Ducks, and his favorite book is The Bible.
+He also roots for the Oregon Ducks, and his favorite book is, of course… the Bible.